mlalith0302/Weather-App-UI-ios-/README.md

-Using Structures extensivly to optimize  and clean the code, Used @binding  and @state to toggle between the day and night, Used A button to change th UI according to day and night, The font colours of most of the text are inverting in two different modes.
+Using Structures extensivly to optimize  and clean the code, Used @binding  and @state to toggle between the day and night, Used A button to change th UI according to day and night, The font colours of most of the text are inverting in two different modes